-I’ve already explained about assessment tax in my separate article about buying residential property.
+I’ve already explained about assessment tax in my separate article about buying a residential property.
 The assessment tax is similar to property tax and paid annually.
 The rate is normally 4% for residential property and around 10% for commercial property.

 Capital gains tax is referred to as RPGT in Malaysia and differs depending on your holding period and whether you buy residential or commercial property.
 Your residential status will also affect the rates that apply.